trinhthechuong/Cdr1_inhibitors/README.md

 ## Installation

-To set up the environment for EMCIP, you'll need Conda v24.1.2 and Pip 23.3.1.
+To set up the environment for EMCIP, you'll need Conda v24.1.2.
 For Conda installation instructions, refer to [this link](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 Run the following commands in your terminal to install EMCIP: